notstarboard/wind_file_conversion/README.md

 # wind_file_conversion
-This repository contains a number of scripts to convert wind files into other formats.
+This repository contains a number of scripts to convert wind data files into other formats.
 The included scripts will handle the following conversions:

 * COAMPS-TC to OWI NetCDF
 * HBL to OWI NetCDF